Maksymilianx/Maksymilianx/README.md

 - 👋 Hi, I’m @Maksymilianx
-- 👀 I’m interested in Python projects
+- 👀 I’m interested in Python and Java projects
-- 🌱 I’m currently learning testing
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on any Python project
+- 💞️ I’m willing to collaborate on any Python and Java project
 - 📫 How to reach me - www.linkedin.com/in/maksymilian-krajewski-a013871b5

 <!---